 A plunge in volumes and values of digital payment was witnessed by a record 43.5% and 40.1% respectively by IMPS channel, which is typically used for instant transfer of bigger ticket funds.
 A data according to the NPCI showed that the channel recorded 12 crore transactions worth Rs 1.21 lakh crore in April.

-“A significant drop of 30% in online payments in the last 30 days is something we are seeing for the first time after demonetization”, said Harshil Mathur, CEO, Razorpay on the digital payment trend over the lockdown period in a recent report.
+“A vital drop of 30% in online payments within the last thirty days are a few things we tend to are seeing for the primary time once demonetization”, said Harshil Mathur, CEO, Razorpay on the digital payment trend over the lockdown period in a recent report.